lukso-network/docs/docs/networks/l15-testnet.md

 :::info

-In case you are currently running an archive node, please run `lukso stop` (with sudo for MacOS) before continuing.
+In case you are currently running an archive node, please run `lukso stop` (`sudo lukso stop` for MacOS) before continuing.

 :::